defi-wonderland/specs/specs/interop/storage-upgrade.md

 }
 ```

-The L2 `ProxyAdmin` owner will be responsible for setting the hash onion, on OP Mainnet this is the aliased L1
-governance multisig.
 All chains will need to be owned by the L1 governance multisig to be part of interop.
+Each L2 `ProxyAdmin` owner will be responsible for setting the hash onion.
+On OP Mainnet this address corresponds to the aliased L1 governance multisig.

 ## Generate Hash Onion